artmetla/DejaView/docs/quickstart/linux-tracing.md

 tools/tmux -c test/configs/scheduling.cfg -C out/linux -n
 ```
 This will open a tmux window with three panes, one per the binary involved in
-tracing: `traced`, `traced_probes` and the `perfetto` client cmdline.
+tracing: `traced`, `traced_probes` and the `dejaview` client cmdline.

-2. Start the tracing session by running the pre-filled `perfetto` command in
+2. Start the tracing session by running the pre-filled `dejaview` command in
    the down-most [consumer] pane.

 3. Detach from the tmux session with `Ctrl-B D`,or shut it down with
    `tmux kill-session -t demo`.
 The script will then copy the trace to
-   `/tmp/trace.perfetto-trace`, as a binary-encoded protobuf (see
+   `/tmp/trace.dejaview-trace`, as a binary-encoded protobuf (see
    [TracePacket reference](/docs/reference/trace-packet-proto.autogen)).

 ## Visualizing the trace